 - LocationProvider: Provides GPS data to the map, and spoofs data for testing in the editor.

-Once your project layers are set up, play the scene. you should see the GPS position:
+Once your project layers are created, play the scene. you should see the GPS position:

 In the Editor, the map is positioned based on